mvolkmann/blog/src/flutter.md

 automatically update after saving code changes without losing state.
 Compatible editors include Android Studio, IntelliJ, VS Code, and emacs.

-To run a Flutter app from VS Code, select a simulated or real device to use from a menu on the right side of the VS Code footer.
+To run a Flutter app from VS Code:

+- Select a simulated or real device to use from a menu on the right side of the VS Code footer.
+- Select a `.dart` file such as `lib/main.dart`.
-The select Run ...
-Start Debugging (F5) or Run ...
-Run Without Debugging (ctrl-fn-F5).
+- Select Run ...
+Start Debugging (F5) or
+  Run ...
+Run Without Debugging (fn-ctrl-F5).

 The first time this is run for a given application it takes around a minute to start.